rustwasm/rfcs/text/003-expressing-npm-deps.md

 }
 ```

+This syntax is already supported by `wasm-bindgen` for other types of JavaScript imports.

 ## Indexing the npm packages

 This question of how to index, or even if, to index, the npm packages is a large one with